 Root Cause 3: Lamar Elementary campus dynamics are continuously changing.
-For example, this is only our second year to have the feeder zone bilingual Pre-Kindergarten program.
-Also, this year, we added four new bilingual one-way classrooms.
+For example, this year the feeder zone bilingual Pre-Kindergarten is new to campus.
 Lamar is establishing ways to integrate more culture awareness and languages into everyday practices.

 Problem Statement 3 Areas: Parent and Community Engagement